Topl/Knowledge-Base/README.md

-# Topl's Knowledge Base
+# Apparatus' Knowledge Base
-The central repository for documentation and code examples to build on the Topl blockchain.
+The central repository for documentation and code examples to build on the Apparatus blockchain.

 # Website